 As we read the text, we should be alert to how aspects of the characters' personalities are revealed.
 Again, you need to find any umber of key moments that would show consistency of character.
-Edmund, in King Lear, for example, is clearly an unscrupulous manipulator of trust when we see him plot against his father and brother at the start of the play.
-Because we see no redeeming qualities in him throughout the play, we conclude that he is one of Shakespeare's villains.
+Lady Macbeth, in Macbeth, for example, is clearly an unscrupulous manipulator of her husband who she persuades to kill the king.
+Because we see no redeeming qualities in her throughout the play, we conclude that he is one of Shakespeare's villains.

 We may, however, also be looking at how a character has been changed by experience; they may have appeared to be admirable or not at the start of the play or novel but the reader's opinion about this may be complicated by how they are shown to behave.
-In Shakespeare's plays, for example, characters such as King Lear will often fall somewhere between the poles of hero and villain giving us the more complex category of tragic-hero.
+In Shakespeare's plays, for example, characters such as Macbeth will often fall somewhere between the poles of hero and villain giving us the more complex category of tragic-hero.